kara-heilemann/EEB5300_KCKH/README.md

 ## **Data**
 For this project, we used historical data that was prepared, sequenced and de-multiplexed at Kansas University in 2015.
 Libraries were prepared using a single 350bp insert and Illumina TruSeq adaptors with the Illumina TruSeq PCR-free library kit.
 The libraries were subsequently multi-plexed with four other libraries that were also prepared at KU and sequenced on the HiSeq2500.
 Our raw data is de-multiplexed and contains paired end reads that are approximately 100bp in length.

-This raw data is stored on UCONN’s Xanadu cluster and can be found here.
+This raw data is organized as zipped fasta files and is stored on UCONN’s Xanadu cluster.
+These files can be found here.